Harris and Walz travel by bus in rural Georgia to reach out to voters in GOP strongholds

-SAVANNAH, Ga. — (AP) — Vice President Kamala Harris and her running mate, Minnesota Gov. Tim Walz, kicked off a two-day bus tour in Georgia on Wednesday, snaking through rural areas in the southern part of the state before culminating in a big rally in the coastal city of Savannah.
+HINESVILLE, Ga. — (AP) — Vice President Kamala Harris and her running mate, Minnesota Gov. Tim Walz dropped in on a high school band practice Wednesday as part of a two-day bus tour snaking through rural Georgia, campaigning for the critical battleground state while delighting students who performed their school fight song for the Democratic ticket.

+“We’re so proud of you and we’re counting on you," Harris told the young crowd who shrieked with excitement at the sight of the vice president.
+"Your generation … is what is going to propel our country into the next era of what we can do and what we can be.”

-Campaign officials believe that in order to win the critical battleground state over Republican Donald Trump in November, they need more than Atlanta and the suburbs that delivered for Joe Biden in 2020 and must make inroads, however small, in GOP strongholds.
+The trip culminates Thursday with a rally in Savannah.
+Campaign officials believe that in order to win the state over Republican Donald Trump in November they must make inroads, in GOP strongholds.
+They need more than Atlanta and the suburbs that delivered for Joe Biden in 2020.

 Tyler said the campaign’s strategy of using informal engagements to reach voters has been consistent from when President Biden was on the ticket, but the nature of the events has shifted along with the candidates.
 During a bus tour in Western Pennsylvania, for example, they stopped at a football practice — Walz is a former assistant high school football coach.